Why Can't We Let Our Obsession With Calorie Counting Go?

-On 27th July the government announced its plan to "tackle obesity" in Britain, with the goal of encouraging people to lose weight in order to save the NHS and reduce the risk of COVID-19.
-In addition to banning junk food adverts before 9pm and launching a weight loss app, there are plans to include calorie counts on the menus of restaurants, cafés and takeaways which have more than 250 employees.
-The implication being, according to care minister Helen Whately, that more information about the food we’re eating will help consumers make an "informed choice".
+On July 27, the British government announced its plan to "tackle obesity", with the goal of encouraging people to lose weight in order to save the NHS and reduce the risk of COVID-19.
+In addition to banning junk food adverts before 9 p.m. and launching a weight loss app, there are plans to include calorie counts on the menus of restaurants, cafés and takeaways which have more than 250 employees.
+The implication being, according to care minister Helen Whately, that more information about the food we’re eating will help consumers make an "informed choice."

 Advertisement